zhao450/TDRL-BCMTGP/README.md

 # TDRL-BCMTGP
-Paper code publish in TEVC
+Paper code publish in TEVC.
+Code in the the master branch.